raselinfo/typescript-documentation/README.md

  /* JavaScript Support */
 "allowJs": true, // Allow JavaScript files to be a part of your program.
 Use the 'checkJS' option to get errors from these files.
 "checkJs": true, // Enable error reporting in type-checked JavaScript files.

+/*OOP*/
+ "noImplicitOverride": true,                       /* Ensure overriding members in derived classes are marked with an override modifier. */
 ```

 ## Debug